marcotmotta/godot-helper/3d-object-emitting-light/README.md

-# 3d Obejct Emitting Light
+# 3d Object Emitting Light

 By default, if you create a 3d object in Godot and put a light source inside of it, the outside of the object won't be affected by it, becoming completely black.